nrs-org/novelslop/content/vol_01/chap_14.typ

   by 'let alone'?"

   "Wait, I did not mean it."
-Uta, knowing that she messed up real bad, tried to defense herself, "Mona, I'm sorry!"
+Uta, knowing that she messed up real bad, tried to defend herself, "Mona, I'm sorry!"

   Uta apologized with a bow, which Mona quickly accepted with an "it's okay".